jwds1978/jwds1978.github.io/_posts/2017-06-21-reportedly-marian-hossa-to-miss-season-and-may-retire-due-to-equipment-allergy.md

   On his career, Hossa has put up numbers, worthy of the Hall of Fame, with 525 goals and 609 assists for 1,134 points.
 </p>
 <p>
-  As well, Hossa has 149 points in 205 career playoff games.&nbsp; He's won 3 Stanley Cups and has played in 5 NHL All-Star Games.
+  As well, Hossa has 149 points in 205 career playoff games.&nbsp; He's won 3 Stanley Cups and has played in 5 <abbr title="National Hockey League">NHL</abbr>
+  All-Star Games.
 </p>